 3. Orthopedics & Sports Medicine

-- Used for tendon injuries, arthritis, and post-surgical healing.
+- Used for tendon injuries, arthritis, and post-surgical recovery

 4. Dentistry & Gynecology